Sahuayo: Seal

 On the seal of Sahuayo, there is a turtle on the stone in the first field, which represents the foundation of Sahuayo in 1530.
 In the background are three hills, which symbolize the three towns that gave origin to Sahuayo, in the second half of the 16th century.
 These hills can also be considered to represent the three governments: federal, state, and municipal.
 In the third field, a plumed serpent or Quetzalcoatl god fights with the cross, symbolizing the conquest of Sahuayo by Nuño Beltrán de Guzmán.
 In the fourth field of the municipal shield is a tree and a star.
 “Patria, Justicia y Progreso” (Nation, Justice, and Progress) are written in the contour of the shield.

-Cuisine

-Sahuayo is famous for its typical food such as carnitas, dry birria, and tacos al pastor.
-The traditional breads of Sahuayo, like tranca and the cemita, usually are usually accompanied by milk, atole, or any other hot drink.